krauthaus/Windows2Discord-FlipperZero-BadUSBPayload/README.md

-# Windows2Discord-FlipperZero-BadUSBPayload
-IP, User Account, Public IP, and Wi-Fi info additions via webhook to discord
+Flipper Zero Bad USB Payload to collect IP, User Account, Public IP, and Wi-Fi and send it to Discord via webhook.

+How-to-Use:
+Replace "YOUR_WEBHOOK_SHOULD_BE_REPLACED_HERE" with your actual webhook.
+Copy onto flipper zero.
+Mostly to /badusb/ folder.
+Execute on your flipper.